Dark Matter and Fundamental Physics Searches with IACTs

 \subparagraph{$\qquad$Observation of globular clusters.} Globular clusters are star compounds that share properties with \glspl{dsph}.
 They are in general more compact and with narrower metallicity distributions than \glspl{dsph}.
 There is a large debate on how these clusters formed, considering that it is possible to find globular clusters already 1~Gyr after the Big Bang.
 Despite they are generally thought to contain low amounts of \gls{dm}, the debate on whether or not they reside in a \gls{dm} halo is still open \citep{Mashchenko:2004hj,Mashchenko:2004hk,Lane:2010rd,Bradford:2011aq,Ibata:2012eq,2014MNRAS.438..487D,2017MNRAS.464.2174B,Creasey:2018bgv}.
 From the cosmological point of view, there is no conflict in telling that they were formed in \gls{dm} overdensities, as the \glspl{dsph}, however, there is no strong observational evidence for the presence of a \gls{dm} halo as of today.
 One possibility is in fact that the luminous part of a globular cluster is just located in the inner region of a flat \gls{dm} overdensity, which would not modulate significantly the stellar velocities for different radii \citep{Ardi:2020hlx}.
-The interest in globular clusters from the \gls{dm} search perspective is active, and recently revived after a claim on the observation of a 30~GeV \gls{dm} line-signal in 47~Tuc~\citep{Brown:2018pwq}, though soon discarded by \citet{Bartels:2018qgr}.
+The interest in globular clusters from the \gls{dm} search perspective has recently been revived by the observational evidence of a $\sim30$ GeV DM signature in the gamma-ray spectra of 47 Tuc \citep{Brown:2018pwq} and Omega Cen~\cite{Brown:2019whs}; though a pure DM interpretation of this observational evidence is still a matter of debate \citet{Bartels:2018qgr,Brown:2019teh}.

 For what regards the observation of globular clusters with \glspl{iact}, M15 was observed from 2002 to 2004 by Whipple~\citep{Wood:2008hx} and later re-observed together with NGC 6388 by \gls{hess} in 2006--2009~\citep{Abramowski:2011:ngc6388}, shown in Fig.~\ref{fig:globclusters_hess}. \gls{magic} also invested more than 150~h on M15, with which only upper limits on the gamma-ray emission were obtained, and discussed in the context of astrophysics~\citep{Acciari:2019ysf}.
 The interpretation in terms of \gls{dm} is under preparation.
 The best exclusion curves for annihilating \gls{dm} come from the observation of NGC 6388 by \gls{hess}, and are of the order of $10^{-24}-10^{-25}$~\svunits.
 However it must be noted that these results rely on strong assumptions about the amount of \gls{dm} in this particular object.